opencv/opencv/modules/core/doc/operations_on_arrays.rst

 Using this technique you can either get a very accurate solution of the convenient linear system, or the best (in the least-squares terms) pseudo-solution of an overdetermined linear system.

 .. note:: Explicit SVD with the further back substitution only makes sense if you need to solve many linear systems with the same left-hand side (for example, ``A`` ).
-If all you need is to solve a single system (possibly with multiple ``rhs`` immediately available), simply call :cpp:func:`solve` add pass ``DECOMP_SVD`` there.
+If all you need is to solve a single system (possibly with multiple ``rhs`` immediately available), simply call :ocv:func:`solve` add pass ``DECOMP_SVD`` there.
 It does absolutely the same thing.

 sum
 ---

-.. cpp:function:: Scalar sum(InputArray mtx)
+.. ocv:function:: Scalar sum(InputArray mtx)

     Calculates the sum of array elements.